itsnoteasy/misc/README.md

 The pullup resistors are optional, a pair of 1206 size 10k is recommended for the wheel and a pair of 5k for each microswitch.
 I recommend not using an ultrabright led as it will exceed the safe average current limits of the mcu pin driving it. it is there merely as a power on indicator.

+I am aware the schematic symbol pinout for the pmw3360 is in a different order to the chip, but the pins themselves are correct.

 footprints are the property of their respective creators, can be sourced here:

 https://www.overclock.net/forum/375-mice/1724838-progress-fully-custom-mouse-2.html#post27945424